Implant-Retained Prosthetics in Tysons, VA

 Whether you’ve lost a single tooth or a full row of teeth, the skilled restorative dentist and dental care team at Tysons Dental Esthetics encourage you to consider replacing missing teeth using dental implant supported restorations.
-When it comes to replacing numerous consecutive and nonconsecutive missing teeth with partial dentures or restoring a full arch of teeth with a full denture, Falls Church implant-retained prosthetics offer longer lasting, better functioning, more natural looking and feeling results compared with traditional, removable prosthetics.
+When it comes to replacing numerous consecutive and nonconsecutive missing teeth with partial dentures or restoring a full arch of teeth with a full denture, Tysons implant-retained prosthetics offer longer lasting, better functioning, more natural looking and feeling results compared with traditional, removable prosthetics.
 If you want to learn more about implant-retained partial and full dentures, call to schedule a tooth replacement consultation in our state of the art dental office.
 We’ll do our utmost to help you find the right treatment option to fully restore your flawless, healthy smile.

 To replace numerous consecutive and nonconsecutive missing teeth, partial dentures are crafted to fill the gaps left by lost teeth.
 Partials use a gum colored base material to support numerous replacement teeth.
 The base is formed to fit between remaining teeth.
-The prosthetic teeth are attached to the base material, and the entire partial is anchored in place connected to three or more implant posts.
+The prosthetic teeth are attached to the base material, and the entire partial denture is anchored in place connected to three or more implant posts.

 Full dentures are also crafted by combining a gum colored base material with a full row of teeth.
 Because there are no remaining teeth, the denture base is crafted to fit against the gum line.
 Most dentures can be supported using four to six dental implant posts.